-- You will also be given paperwork in order to be drug tested in accordance with Board Policy 6Hx-18-5.84"Drug and Alcohol Free Workplace".
+- You will be drug tested in accordance with Board Policy 6Hx-18-5.84"Drug and Alcohol Free Workplace".

 After seeing the physician:

 - The doctor or facility will complete a form regarding your work status, restrictions and a follow up date (if necessary).
 Employees are responsible for providing a copy of any and all paperwork received.